FabriBanda/FabriBanda/README.md

 I'm passionate about technology and innovation .I’m a **Robotics and Digital Systems Engineering student** who loves creating with **Swift**, designing **intuitive interfaces**, and working on **embedded and robotic systems**.
 I also enjoy teaching and helping others learn along the way.

-> *"Any sufficiently advanced technology is indistinguishable from magic."*
+> *"Any sufficiently advanced technology is indistinguishable from magic."
+Arthur C. Clarke*

 ---